OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 Although it's the gamemaster's job to create, arbitrate, narrate, and run the adventures, it's everyone's job to create an atmosphere of fun.
 Together, the gamemaster and the players co-write the ongoing storyline from each person's - or character's - point of view.
 The storyline is continually generated- moment to moment - from the minds of the gamemaster, the players, and the results of each dice roll.

->***Gamemaster's Discretion.*** Simply put, the gamemaster has the final say over ANY rule, decision, or situation.
-If the GM wishes to pass judgment, change, or houserule anything in the game - on the spot - that is within the GM's purview.
-However, it's always best to set expectations and discuss any homebrewed changes before playing; a session zero can be used this way.
+>***Player Safety.*** A gamemaster is usually more experienced and holds all the power, which comes with great responsibility.
+However, newer players will face dangers and unique challenges they may not be accustomed to or comfortable with.
+Before starting, both the gamemaster and the players should set any expectations they feel are essential.
+Always respect each other and pause the game when issues arise.
+Discuss what is happening and adjust things before proceeding with the game; a session zero can be used this way.
 Nuff Said.

 ## Adventures

 Adventures are governed and often created by the gamemaster.
 Short adventures, referred to as one-shot or side quests, can take hours or days to play, spanning multiple sessions, while longer adventures can last for weeks or months.
 A traditional adventure is a self-contained quest with a goal but can also be episodical, with many scenarios.
 Adventures can cover various locations, including countless worlds, planes, dimensions, and timelines, each setting offering unique challenges.
 Aside from being fun to play, adventures drive player character development; as you add experience to the character's record sheets, they become better at what they do.

 Campaigns are a series of adventures usually connected by an overarching plot or hook that moves the player characters towards an overall objective and often a final confrontation.
 Depending upon the players’ desires and the gamemaster's plans, campaigns can be played for months or years, being paused and revisited many times.
 Campaigns could also be run and developed by multiple gamemasters involving generations of characters.

->***Player Safety.*** A gamemaster is usually more experienced and holds all the power, which comes with great responsibility.
-However, newer players will face dangers and unique challenges they may not be accustomed to or comfortable with.
-Before starting, both the gamemaster and the players should set any expectations they feel are essential.
-Always respect each other and pause the game when issues arise.
-Discuss what is happening and adjust things before proceeding with the game; a session zero can be used this way.
-Nuff Said.

 ## Materials